trychlos/pwix-cookie-manager/README.md

     Defaulting to none.

-### Blaze components

-#### `cmConsent`
+#### `cookieManager.runManager( o )`

-A modal dialog which let the user choose his privacy preferences.
+Run a modal dialog to let the user choose his privacy preferences, and collect his explicit consent.

+This modal is a blocking one: the user MUST click on one the three proposed buttons to close it.

+`runManager()` method runs the modal dialog whatever be the status of the presentation cookie.
+Even if the user has already seen this dialog on its first visite, calling this method will re-run the same dialog.

-The component is configurable with an object passed as an argument, which may contain:
+The method accepts a configuration object passed as an argument, which may contain:

 - `dialogTitle`

-    An optional string to be used as title in the dialog header, defaulting to english « Cookies preferences ».
+    An optional string to be used as title in the dialog header, defaulting to language-dependent « Cookies Manager »

 - `acceptButton`

-    An optional string to be used as the label of the `Accept all` button, defaulting to english « Accept all ».
+    An optional string to be used as the label of the `Accept` button, defaulting to language-dependent « Accept all »

 - `chooseButton`

-    An optional string to be used as the label of the `Set my choices` button, defaulting to english « Set my choices ».
+    An optional string to be used as the label of the `Record` button, defaulting to language-dependent « Record my choices »

 - `functionalsAfter`

-    An optional HTML string to be used after the content of the `functionals` tab, defaulting to nothing.
+    An optional HTML string to be displayed after the list of cookies (if any) in the `functionals` pane, defaulting to nothing.

 - `functionalsBefore`

-    An optional HTML string to be used before the content of the `functionals` tab, defaulting to nothing.
+    An optional HTML string to be displayed before the content in the `functionals` pane, defaulting to nothing.

 - `functionalsContent`

-    An optional HTML string to be used as the content of the `functionals` tab, defaulting to english
+    An optional HTML string to be displayed as the main text in the `functionals` pane, defaulting to language-dependent:

-    « ...
+    « Functional _cookies_ are used by this web site to offer the user a greater, more comfortable, experience.<br />
+    « They can often be disabled by the user, though he/she should take care that the navigation experience may be greatly degraded.<br />
+    « They are expected to not be shared, nor available to any other party

 - `functionalsLabel`

-    An optional string to be used as the label of the `functionals` button, defaulting to english « Functional cookies ».
+    An optional string to be used as the label of the `functionals` tab, defaulting to language-dependent « Functional cookies »

 - `functionalsTitle`

-    An optional HTML string to be used as the title of the `functionals` tab, defaulting to HTML '`<h5>Functional cookies</h5>`'..
+    An optional HTML string to be displayed as the title in the `functionals` pane, defaulting to HTML language-dependent '`<h5>Functional cookies</h5>`'..

 - `marketingAfter`

-    An optional HTML string to be used after the content of the `marketing` tab, defaulting to nothing.
+    An optional HTML string to be displayed after the list of cookies (if any) in the `marketing` pane, defaulting to nothing.

 - `marketingBefore`

-    An optional HTML string to be used before the content of the `marketing` tab, defaulting to nothing.
+    An optional HTML string to be displayed before the content in the `marketing` pane, defaulting to nothing.

 - `marketingContent`

-    An optional HTML string to be used as the content of the `marketing` tab, defaulting to english
+    An optional HTML string to be displayed as the main text in the `marketing` pane, defaulting to language-dependent:

-    « ...
+    « Marketing _cookies_ are used to proposed targets ads.
+They can also be used to determine which web sites with the same object you have visited.<br />
+    « Most often, these cookies are most often controlled by a third-party partner.

 - `marketingLabel`

-    An optional string to be used as the label of the `marketing` button, defaulting to english « Marketing cookies ».
+    An optional string to be used as the label of the `marketing` tab, defaulting to language-dependent « Marketing cookies ».

 - `marketingTitle`

-    An optional HTML string to be used as the title of the `marketing` tab, defaulting to HTML '`<h5>Marketing cookies</h5>`'..
+    An optional HTML string to be displayed as the title in the `marketing` pane, defaulting to HTML language-dependent '`<h5>Marketing cookies</h5>`'..

 - `privacyAfter`

-    An optional HTML string to be used after the content of the `privacy` tab, defaulting to nothing.
+    An optional HTML string to be displayed after the list of cookies (if any) in the `privacy` pane, defaulting to nothing.

 - `privacyBefore`

-    An optional HTML string to be used before the content of the `privacy` tab, defaulting to nothing.
+    An optional HTML string to be displayed before the content in the `privacy` pane, defaulting to nothing.

 - `privacyContent`

-    An optional HTML string to be used as the content of the `privacy` tab, defaulting to english
+    An optional HTML string to be displayed as the main text in the `privacy` pane, defaulting to language-dependent:

     « When you visit a web site, it may record some informations about you, your device, the previous web site you come from, or any other information it may find useful.<br />
     « These informations are stored as _cookies, or other comparable technologies, which are essentially small data files.<br />